marceloandrade12/hourly-indexed-energy-notifier/README.md

 - Fetches and converts a remote CSV with hourly indexed electricity prices.
 - Filters data for provided configuration in `.env`
-- **Updates the CSV once per day at 22:00**, storing it locally to avoid making unnecessary requests.
+- **Updates the CSV once per day at 16:00**, storing it locally to avoid making unnecessary requests.
 - **Sends hourly Telegram notifications** with:
   - The current hour's energy price.
-  - Estimated energy cost for selected household appliances (heater, AC, washing machine, dryer, dishwasher).
+  - Estimated energy cost for selected household appliances (configurable via `.env`).
 - **Interactive Telegram bot** that responds to user commands:
   - `/preco` or `/price` - Get current price and estimated costs
   - `/hoje` or `/today` - View all prices for today